Jacqui Low, Executive Chairman

 Elaine has extensive crisis management experience having liaised with the media during major incidents including the unexplained death of 18 drug users in Glasgow, the Lockerbie plane crash, the shooting incident at Dunblane, the explosion on Piper Alpha, the Ocean Odyssey platform fire and managing the media during Scotland’s prison riots.

-As Head of Public Affairs, Peter leads on delivery of Indigo’s public affairs and advocacy practice, giving clients the support they need to position themselves most effectively to deal with the issues that play out across the political, regulatory, business, community and policy-influencing spectrum.
+As Director of Public Affairs at Indigo, Peter leads on delivery of the company’s public affairs and advocacy practice, giving clients the support they need to position themselves most effectively to deal with the issues that play out across the political, regulatory, business, community and policy-influencing spectrum.

-Peter joined Indigo in 2011 from a public affairs and policy role at the Federation of Master Builders, the UK’s largest building trade association.
-Prior to that he was an account manager at Newsdirect, delivering bespoke parliamentary monitoring and intelligence to clients across the public and private sectors, like FSB Scotland, HBOS, BAA, Aberdeen City Council and Audit Scotland.
+Peter joined Indigo in 2011 from a public affairs and policy role at the Federation of Master Builders, the UK’s largest building trade association and before that he worked at Newsdirect, delivering bespoke parliamentary monitoring and intelligence to clients interested all things Holyrood-related.

-Peter is a graduate of the University of St Andrews and the London School of Economics.
-He currently serves as a member of the national advisory committee for the Boys’ Brigade in Scotland.
+A graduate of the University of St Andrews and the London School of Economics, he is a former member of the national advisory committee for the Boys’ Brigade in Scotland and currently serves on the board of trustees for CHAS, Scotland’s national children’s hospice service.

 I work very closely with Indigo.
 We share ideas and share responsibility for the development and delivery of those ideas.
 I’ve seen enormous benefit from the relationship; Indigo keeps me connected to the wider world and together we have been very successful